Unlocking Early-Stage Funding: A Comprehensive Guide to Securing Angel Investment for Your Startup

 Startups have access to a variety of funding opportunities, each with its unique characteristics, advantages, and disadvantages.

-5. Loans and Grants: Banks offer loans, and governments and organizations often provide grants.
-These are typically based on strict criteria and repayment terms.
+- Loans and Grants: Based on strict criteria and repayment terms.

 Comparatively, angel investment is ideal for early-stage startups that need more than just money.
 They provide a balance of funding, mentorship, and often more favorable terms than venture capitalists.
 They're high risk, but with that comes high potential for growth.